Patriotic Bomb Pop Cupcakes

 -

-Divide batter evenly among liners, about 3 tablespoons per cup, filling each about two-thirds full.
+Divide the batter evenly among the liners, filling each one about two thirds full.

 -